JohnSchwitz/JohnSchwitz/README.md

 This investigation boosted my Machine Learning work on Volatility.
 Ge's 2022 ACM Systematic Review of Volatility Forecasting found a significant lag between "state of the art" ML and financial approaches for Volatility Forecasting.

 The software to filter gravitational waves from background noise is PyCBC.
-Its components {FFTs (Fast Fourier Transforms for Spectral Analysis), Signal Processing, High Pass Filters, and Time and Frequency Domain Analysis} are advanced constituents for performing Volability Analysis.
+Its components {FFTs (Fast Fourier Transforms for Spectral Analysis), Signal Processing, High Pass Filters, and Time and Frequency Domain Analysis} are advanced constituents for performing Volatility Analysis.
 I am deploying simplified code in a Repository.
 This code uses Spectral Analysis and Deep Learning Convolution Neural Networks (EfficientNet v2) which is a leap above of the current financial work on Volatility.

 There are additional links to my Presentations and Data Science Course in the Repositories below.